 MarocBaba encouraged me to spend the night relaxing in the hotel but how could I be in Madrid for the first time and not see some of the city?
 More importantly how could I not eat tapas?
 I think you know what I did.
-Earlier in the month I was contacted by Trip4Real a new platform that connects travelers with locals for unique experiences throughout Spain.
-I love this concept because there’s no better way to experience a place than through someone who lives there.
 So, knowing I had this layover I got in touch and signed up to take a tapas tour.

 There wasn’t anything that we ate that I didn’t like but the one dish I loved – flan.
 I have eaten flan before but nothing like this one.
 It was amazing; I’m still dreaming about having another bite.
 Unlike the slimy and wet flan often found in the US this was firm and creamy, with vanilla bean, chocolate, and caramel.
 If we would have started eating with this I don’t think I would have made it to anymore stops.